ascholerChemeketa/cs160Reader/_sources/CSP/CSPNameTurtles/mixedUpTurtles.rst

    nic.forward(100)

-.. parsonsprob:: ch5ex7muc
+.. parsonsprob:: ch4ex5muc
    :numbered: left
    :practice: T
    :adaptive:
    :noindent:

    The following program segment should turn turtle Bri south, then draw a green line.
 The blocks have been mixed up.
 Drag the blocks from the left and put them in the correct order on the right.
-Click the <i>Check Me</i> button to check your solution.</p>
+Click the *Check Me* button to check your solution.
    -----
    from turtle import *
    =====